 Challenges and needs should be understood in a territorial context.
-Often effective and efficient solutions cannot be developed within the administrative borders of a municipality or region but only across administrative borders taking into account the specificities of the territory.
-An increasing number of issues requires multilevel governance and the view on larger functional areas.
+Often, effective and efficient solutions cannot be developed within the administrative borders of a municipality or region but only across administrative borders considering the territory's specificities.
+An increasing number of issues requires multilevel governance and a view of larger functional areas.
 This is also why place-based approaches have become increasingly important.